roadfoodr/6.419x_report_template/questions/HW_4.md

 1. (1 point) Description of how you compute the monthly inflation rate from CPI and a plot of the monthly inflation rate.
 (2 points) Description of how the data has been detrended and a plot of the detrended data.
 (You may choose to work with log of the CPI for later convenience.)
-(3 points) Statement of and justification for the chosen AR(𝑝) model.
+(3 points) Statement of and justification for the chosen AR(??) model.
 Include plots and reasoning.
 (3 points) Description of the final model; computation and plots of the 1 month-ahead forecasts for the validation data.
 In your plot, overlay predictions on top of the data.|||
 2. (3 points) Which AR$(p)$ model gives the best predictions?
 Include a plot of the RSME against different lags $p$ for the model.|||
 3. (3 points) Overlay your estimates of monthly inflation rates and plot them on the same graph to compare.
 (There should be 4 lines, one for each dataset, plus the predictions) over time (months from September 2013 onward).|||